CVHub520/X-AnyLabeling/docs/en/user_guide.md

 5. Click the close button (×) on the slider to exit Compare View.

 > **Note:** The comparison image must have the same dimensions as the original image.
 If the sizes do not match, a warning will be displayed in the status bar.

+### 3.7 Image Tags

+Use `View` > `Image Tags` or press `Ctrl+Shift+T` to show or hide the image tag panel below the canvas.

+The image tag panel supports the following operations:

+- Click `+` to add a tag.
+Double-click a tag to edit its text, drag a tag to reorder it, or use the close button to delete it individually.
+- Click `−` to enter batch mode.
+Select one or more tags, then click `Delete` to remove them at once.

 ## 4. Annotation Formats (Import/Export)